Yurihama, Tottori: Ground golf

-Ground golf (ja) was invented in Yurihama (specifically, in the pre-merger village of Tomari) in 1982.
+Ground golf was invented in Yurihama (specifically, in the pre-merger village of Tomari) in 1982.
 It is a sport similar to miniature golf.
 Ground golf now has over 155,000 players registered to clubs throughout Japan, and is also played abroad.
 Yurihama hosts international ground golf tournaments annually, and in 2019 the tournament attracted participants from eight different countries.